 After June 30, 2025, full compliance is required, including mandatory separate B2B validation.

-Starting July 1, 2025, all Malaysian businesses except those with turnover below RM150K must adopt e-invoicing.
+Starting January 1, 2026, all remaining Malaysian businesses except those with turnover below RM150K must adopt e-invoicing.

 Preparation Checklist for Phase 3 Businesses: